If you're on this page, then you've heard about Datarails.

 Because here's the thing:

 Cube can do almost everything Datarails does and then some.
-For example, Cube:

-- Uses simple formulas for creating reports
+- It uses simple formulas for creating reports

-- Integrates with almost all source systems
+- It integrates with almost all source systems

 Perhaps even more importantly, Cube was founded by a former CFO.
 The problems and use cases of FP&A have been baked into Cube since its inception.